Methods in Java

 Here,

-• modifier − It defines the access type of the method and it is optional to us
+• modifier − It defines the access type of the method like public, protected, default, private

 • returnType − Method may return a value or not.
 Void does not return any value.